An Innovative Curriculum

 To choose your courses for a semester, use the Class Roster.
 It shows the schedule of all classes offered in a particular term, along with class enrollment information and course details.
 The Class Roster is updated frequently.

 To plan your classes over your four years at Cornell, use the Courses of Study.
 It represents Cornell’s full catalog of courses and is published annually.
 It provides information on Cornell degree programs, requirements, policies and procedures.

 A New Curriculum

-On October 30, 2018, the College of Arts & Sciences faculty approved a new undergraduate curriculum to be implemented over the next two to three years.
+On October 30, 2018, the College of Arts & Sciences faculty approved a new undergraduate curriculum to be implemented with the incoming first year class in fall 2020.
 The new curriculum focuses on the theme of exploration and reaffirms the college’s commitment to a liberal arts and sciences education.
-Changes will make the curriculum easier for students to navigate, simplify the graduation requirements and expand student opportunities for interdisciplinary work and faculty opportunities for innovative teaching.
+Changes have made the curriculum easier for students to navigate, simplified the graduation requirements and expanded student opportunities for interdisciplinary work and faculty opportunities for innovative teaching.

 If you’re one of the 3,000 students across the university taking biology or physics at the College, you may be part of an innovative classroom project that uses active learning, a new model that is proving to be the quickest path to expert-level mastery.